 - Only 1 header is now used #include <helics/helics.h> for all uses of the C shared library in C/C++ code no other headers are needed, the other headers are no longer available. #1727 - Removed helics_message struct call functions to set fields instead. helicsEndpointGetMessage and helicsFederateGetMessage returning this struct were removed call functions to get field values instead.
 Changed in #1363. - helics_message_object typedef was renamed to HelicsMessage in api-data.h; in MessageFederate.h and helicsCallbacks.h all helics_message_object arguments and return types are now HelicsMessage.
-Changed in #1363. - helicsEndpointSendMessageObject helicsEndpointSendMessage, • Renamed to helicsSendMessageObjectZeroCopy helicsSendMessageZeroCopy, to helicsEndpointGetMessageObjecttohelicsEndpointGetMessage,helicsEndpointCreateMessageObject to helicsEndpointCreateMessage, helicsFederateGetMessageObject to helicsFederateGetMessage, helicsFederateCreateMessageObject and to helicsFederateCreateMessage.
+Changed in #1363. - Renamed helicsEndpointSendMessageObject to helicsEndpointSendMessage, helicsSendMessageObjectZeroCopy to helicsSendMessageZeroCopy, helicsEndpointGetMessageObject to helicsEndpointGetMessage, helicsEndpointCreateMessageObject to helicsEndpointCreateMessage, helicsFederateGetMessageObject to helicsFederateGetMessage, and helicsFederateCreateMessageObject to helicsFederateCreateMessage.
 Changed in #1363. - The send data API has changed to make the usage clearer and reflect the addition of targeted endpoints.
 New methods are helicsEndpointSendBytes, helicsEndpointSendBytesTo, helicsEndpointSendBytesAt, helicsEndpointSendBytesToAt.
 This reflects usage to send a raw byte packet to the targeted destination or a user specified one, and at the current granted time or a user specified time in the simulation future.
 The C++98 API was changed accordingly.
 The order of fields has also changed for consistency #1677 - Removed helicsEndpointClearMessages it did nothing, helicsFederateClearMessages or helicsMessageFree should be used instead.
 Changed in #1363. - All constants such as flags and properties are now CAPITAL_SNAKE_CASE #1731 - All structures are now CamelCase, though the old form will be available in helics3 though will be deprecated at some point. #1731 #1580